Home » Master of Education in Curriculum and Instruction

 Out-of-state students: Successful completion of this program by itself does not lead to certification or licensure in any state.
 It is the student's responsibility to determine individual state requirements for teacher certification or licensure.
 Please refer to Education Resource Organizations Directory (EROD) for individual state requirements for teacher certification or licensure.
 Please be advised that states change their policies from time to time and students are advised to check regularly with their state regulatory agencies' policies and procedures relating to licensure.
 Further, a criminal record may prevent an applicant from obtaining licensure, certification, or employment in this field of study.

-For more information, contact the Department of Teaching and Learning.
+For more information, contact the Department of Teaching, Leadership, and Counseling.